Proxy buying checklist

 Decision rule

-The safest buying process is intentionally small.
-Fund a test, run the real client, export logs, check the bill, and decide.
-If the provider cannot support that loop, you learned enough before giving it more money.
-A provider that resists measurement before purchase will not become clearer after purchase.
-Keep the first receipt small enough that failure is useful, not painful.
-Then scale only the parts that passed.
-Do not scale confusion.
-Scale proof, not hope.
-Write down the stop rule.
+The safest buying process is deliberately small: fund a test, run the real client, export the logs, check the bill, and decide.
+A provider that cannot support that simple loop has already taught you what you needed to know before you handed over more money, because one that resists measurement before purchase does not suddenly become transparent after it.
+Keep the first receipt small enough that a failure is useful rather than painful, then scale only the parts that actually passed, and write the stop rule down before you start so you know in advance what a bad result looks like.

 Buying FAQ